Nebraska's Hurlburt takes the money and runs

 In a sport where big money and some money is determined by tenths or hundredths of a second, Austin Hurlburt made some money in three different events to make himself the biggest winner at the PRCA Championship Rodeo at the Bismarck Event Center.

-The Norfolk, Neb., cowboy earned a paycheck in all three timed events but did not win a single one to pocket $3,158.48 on the weekend.
-Meanwhile, the top earner in a single event was Fergus Falls, Minn., bull rider Coy Thorson, who took home $1,992.17 for his 81-point ride aboard Heartbreaker on Saturday.
+The Norfolk, Nebraska, cowboy earned a paycheck in all three timed events but did not win a single one to pocket $3,158.48 last weekend.
+Meanwhile, the top earner in a single event was Fergus Falls, Minnesota, bull rider Coy Thorson, who took home $1,992.17 for his 81-point ride aboard Heartbreaker on Saturday.
 Thorson was a late replacement for another rider who turned out.

 “I’m still in college so I don’t get to go to as many pro rodeos as I want to, so when I come to these I just try to do my job and get in the money,” Hurlburt said.
 “I came from Laramie (Wyoming) and its 10 hours back home and fuel is not cheap these days.
 My time in bulldogging was good.
 My time in team roping was pretty good.
 My time in the calf roping could have been a little faster but … I’ll just take the money and run.”